 After your meeting, send a quick email summarizing your discussion.
 Attach your PowerPoint presentation, or send links to your website.
 It is important to provide clear next steps with your client while demonstrating that you are committed to helping them through the process.

 Reach out when your services can be valuable to their efforts.
-It’ll help strengthen the relationship by showing your client how dedicated you are.
+It’ll help strengthen the relationship by showing your client how dedicated you are and it’s important for account expansion too.
 Try to stay fresh on your client’s mind without bombarding them with constant messaging.

 Using all of your marketing channels will help as you navigate the post-pandemic virtual sales game.
 Let your content speak about the company’s mission when it appears in the client’s inboxes and on their social media feed.